 AVOID: Softer woods like pine and chestnut, which tend to be more absorbent to stains and scratches.

-If you already have hardwood floors, don’t fret; you can get a urethane coating which adds an extra layer of support.
-Keeping your pets nails short and consistently filed will assist in keeping your floors scratch free.
+If you already have hardwood floors, don’t fret; you can get a urethane coating to add an extra layer between pet paws and the surface of your timber planks.

-Harder than the hardest of hardwoods, Bamboo is the perfect flooring choice for people and pets alike.
-It’s incredibly robust which means it can handle loads of foot traffic from both two and four legged friends.
-It’s also the greener choice as it’s completely renewable and won’t wear out easily.
-Bamboo flooring is superbly stain resistant; protecting you against accidental spills.
-All these details make it the definitive choice for longevity and resilience.
+Tougher than the hardest of hardwoods, Bamboo is the perfect flooring choice for people and pets alike.
+It’s incredibly robust, which means it can handle loads of foot traffic from both two and four legged housemates.
+It’s also the “greener” choice compared the most flooring options thanks to its renewable, long-lasting nature.
+Bamboo flooring is superbly stain resistant, protecting you against accidental spills during potty training.

 What About Cork?